GennadiyK/light-svg-loader/README.md

   {
     loader: "light-svg-loader",
     options: {
-      // it will reset all hex colors, and set currentColor.
-It will not work if transformIntoDataURI is true
+      // It will reset all HEX colors, and set fill="currentColor".
+It will NOT work if transformIntoDataURI is true
       applyCurrentColor: true,
       // It will return component as <img src="data:image/svg+xml;base64..." />.
       transformIntoDataURI: true